 Summit is a tiny town located in the state of South Dakota.
-With a population of 279 people and just one neighborhood, Summit is the 129th largest community in South Dakota.
-Much of the housing stock in Summit was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 277 people and just one neighborhood, Summit is the 129th largest community in South Dakota.
+Summit has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Summit isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Summit are a mix of both white- and blue-collar jobs.
+Summit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Summit is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Summit who work in food service (14.20%), management occupations (13.58%), and office and administrative support (12.96%).

 Also of interest is that Summit has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Summit’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Summit’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Summit has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Summit has few renters and college students.
 But the biggest reason it is quieter in Summit than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Summit may be for you.